-While some work is clearly destined to be taken over by software and machines, never to be performed by large numbers of humans again, recent history also suggests that adding technology to the workplace is likely to transform, rather than eliminate, many jobs.
+Software and machines will clearly take over some work, which large numbers of humans will never perform again.
+But recent history also suggests that adding technology to the workplace is likely to transform, rather than eliminate, many jobs.
 In addition, new jobs will appear that offer alternative work opportunities.

 Peer conferences, therefore, are what we need to prepare workers for the continuing and accelerating transformation of the work marketplace.
 As Niels Pflaeging recently put it (paraphrased by Harold Marche):